aws-ia/cfn-abi-deepwatch-mdr/README.md

 - `CloudTrailDeadLetterQueue`: an SQS queue that acts as a dead-letter queue for the CloudTrailQueue.
 - `CloudTrailDeadLetterQueuePolicy`: an SQS queue policy that grants permissions to access the dead-letter queue for the CloudTrail queue.

-Additionally there is a custom resource that will place an event notification configuration on the GuardDuty and CloudTrail buckets to forward all new objectcreate events to the respective SQS queue/SNS Topic.
+Additionally, there is a custom resource that will place an event notification configuration on the GuardDuty and CloudTrail buckets to forward all new objectcreate events to the respective SQS queue/SNS Topic.